minio/minio/docs/orchestration/kubernetes/README.md

 There are multiple options to deploy MinIO on Kubernetes:

 - MinIO-Operator: Operator offers seamless way to create and update highly available distributed MinIO clusters.
-Refer [MinIO Operator documentation](https://github.com/minio/minio-operator/blob/master/README.md) for more details.
+Refer to [MinIO Operator documentation](https://github.com/minio/minio-operator/blob/master/README.md) for more details.

-- Helm Chart: MinIO Helm Chart offers customizable and easy MinIO deployment with a single command.
-Refer [MinIO Helm Chart documentation](https://github.com/minio/charts) for more details.
+- Helm Chart: MinIO operator-based Helm Chart offers customizable and easy MinIO deployment with a single command.
+Refer to [MinIO Helm Chart documentation](https://github.com/minio/operator/tree/master/helm/minio-operator) for more details.

 ## Monitoring MinIO in Kubernetes